prestaconcept/PrestaImageBundle/README.md

 php composer.phar require presta/image-bundle
 ```

-### Enable the bundle in the kernel
+### Enable the bundles in the kernel

-You must add the bundle into `app/AppKernel.php`:
+You must add the following bundles into `app/AppKernel.php`:

 ```php
 <?php